 Accidents and emergencies

-Given the complexity of the products, consumers often turn to health insurers for advice.
+Given the complexity of the products, people often turn to health insurers for advice.
 CHOICE believes this is contributing to consumers being downgraded into poor value 'junk' policies as insurers try to keep them in the system.

 Tax and health insurance

-The MLS is an additional tax paid by high income earners (singles earning over $90,000 and couples over $180,000) who don't have private hospital cover.
+The MLS is an additional 1-1.5% tax paid by high income earners (singles earning over $90,000 and couples over $180,000) who don't have private hospital cover.
 It begins at $900 a year for singles, and increases the more you earn.
-Since there are budget hospital policies that cost less than this, if you're on a high income if you can reduce your tax bill by simply buying insurance.
+Since there are Basic-tier hospital policies that cost less than this, if you're on a high income if you can reduce your tax bill by simply buying low-value insurance.